akachi11/reeple-assessment-chimadika/README.md

 ## Features

 - Add currencies to a favorites list for easy access.
+- Display country flags and currency symbol associated with the currencies for easier identification by users.
 - Convert between any two currencies from the favorites list.
 - Delete currencies from your favorites list as needed.
 - Real-time conversion with an active internet connection.